This page was last updated on December 9th, 2023.

 => sf update $fileaddr 0 $filesize

-Now I use the command line to edit two environment variables to speed up the boot process.
-I want U-Boot to only search for a bootable OS first on a storage device attached via USB and then my NVMe SSD.
-And I don’t want U-Boot to wait seconds for user input to enter the shell, so I disable boot delay.
+Now I use the command line to edit three environment variables to speed up the boot process.
+I want U-Boot to only search for a bootable OS first on my NVMe SSD and then a storage device attached via USB.
+I only want to use bootmeth script (since that is what I get when I install Debian with the SD card installer, see below).
+And I don’t want U-Boot to wait two seconds for user input to stop autoboot, so I disable boot delay.
+Finally I save the customized environment to SPI flash.

 => env set bootdelay 0